 What does it look like?
-A large flightless bird, with grey legs, yellowish bill, reddish eye and large, flattened tail.
+The Tasmanian Native-hen is a large flightless bird, with grey legs, yellowish bill, reddish eye and large, flattened tail.
 The plumage is generally olive-brown above and grey below, with white patches on the thighs and some white flecking in the wings.
 It is similar to the smaller Black-tailed Native-hen Tribonyx ventralis of the Australian mainland, which has been recorded as a vagrant in Tasmania.

 Where does it live?
 Endemic to Tasmania.